Why PyColors UI?

 - Consistency > novelty

-These principles guide every component and pattern.
+These principles guide every component, pattern, and decision.